himanthroyal-ai/Portugese_bank_project/README.md

 # Portugese_bank_project
 A machine learning project that analyzes Portuguese bank marketing data to predict term-deposit subscriptions and uncover customer insights.
-Here is a clean, professional **GitHub-ready project description** for your Portuguese Bank Marketing Prediction repository:

-# Portuguese Bank Marketing Prediction – README

-*A complete end-to-end Data Science project*

-This README is created following the style and structure of your attached project README .

 #  Project Overview